haruyuki/cs-pound/about.md

 ---
 layout: page
 title: About me
-subtitle: Haru / Haruyuki / blumewmew
+subtitle: Hi, I'm Haruyuki!
 ---

-Hi, I'm Haruyuki, or you can call Haru or blumewmew or whichever online name you know me by, nice to meet you!
+Or you can call Haru or blumewmew or whichever online name you know me by, nice to meet you!

 I am a student living in Australia and have a great passion for coding.
 This Discord bot is a major project during high school that I have kept running for over 6 years now and unfortunately have not had time recently to provide proper updates to it anymore.